Professor-G/MicroLIA/docs/source/Examples.rst

 .. figure:: _static/simulation.jpg
     :align: center
 |
 This will simulate the lightcurves for our training set, all of which will be saved by default in the 'lightcurves.fits' file, organized by class and ID.
-The other file is called 'all_features.txt', and contains the statistical metrics of each lightcurve.
-The first column of this file is the class of each simulated object (str), and the second columns is the corresponding unique ID.
-Even though this file saves by default, this function will return two outputs: the statistical metrics (data_x), and the corresponding class labels (data_y), which can always be loaded directly from the 'all_features.txt' file.
+The other file is called 'all_features.txt', and contains the statistical metrics of each lightcurve, with the first line containing a '#' comment with the feature names of each column, although please note that the first column of this file is the class of each simulated object (str), and the second columns is the corresponding unique ID.

+**As of version 2.0, a pandas dataframe will automatically be saved for easier access to the individual metrics, titled 'MicroLIA_Training_Set.csv'.**

-There are additional parameters that can be controlled when creating the training set, including arguments that control the "quality" of the simulated microlensing and cataclysmic variable classes.
+Even though these files are saved by default, this function will also return two outputs: the statistical metrics (``data_x``), and the corresponding class labels (``data_y``), which can always be loaded directly from the 'all_features.txt' file.
+There are additional parameters that can be controlled when creating the training set, including arguments that control the "quality" of the simulated microlensing and cataclysmic variable lightcurves.
 These parameters control the number of measurements that must be within the signals -- this is especially important to tune if the cadence of the survey is sparse, as per the random nature of the simulations some signals may contain too few points within the transient event to be properly detected.

 If poor lightcurves are simulated the classifier will be heavily biased, as these signals may appear as noisy constants if the event is not adequately captured.
-This discrepancy between the assigned class label and the characteristics of the simulated signal will impact the generalization and thus the performance of the classifier. `Please refer to the API documentation for more information on these parameters <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/training_set/index.html>`_.
+This discrepancy between the assigned class label and the characteristics of the simulated signal will impact the generalization and thus the performance of the classifier.
+Please refer to the  `API documentation <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/training_set/index.html>`_ for more information on tuning these parameters.

-Classification Engine
+Ensemble Classification Engine
 -----------
-We will create our machine learning model using the statistical features of the lightcurves, which are saved by default in the 'all_features.txt' file when we created our training set.
+We will create our ensemble machine learning model using the statistical features of the lightcurves, which are saved in the 'all_features.txt' file when the training set was genereated.
 The first column is the lightcurve class, and therefore will be loaded as our training labels.
 The second column is the unique ID of the simulated lightcurve, which will be ignored.

-We can load this file and create our data_x and data_y arrays, although note above that these variables were created for us when we made our training set, this example is to demonstrate how to generally load the saved training data (if need-be we can always re-compute the statistics using the `extract_features module <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/extract_features/index.html>`_).
+In this example we will load this file from which we can create our data_x and data_y arrays, although note above that the training set routine returns ``data_x`` and ``data_y`` as outputs, therefore this example is to simply demonstrate how to generally load the saved training data post-generation (if need-be we can always re-compute the statistics using the `extract_features <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/extract_features/index.html>`_) module.

 .. code-block:: python

    from pathlib import Path

-   home = str(Path.home()) #By default the file is saved in the home directory data = np.loadtxt(home+'/all_features.txt', dtype=str)
+   data = np.loadtxt(str(Path.home()) + '/all_features.txt', dtype=str, comments='#') #By default the file is saved in the home directory

    data_x = data[:,2:].astype('float')
    data_y = data[:,0]

-With our training data loaded we can create our machine learning engine with MicroLIA's `models module <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/models/index.html>`_.

-Unless turned off, when creating the model three optimization procedures will automatically run, in the following order:
+With our training data loaded we can create our machine learning engine with MicroLIA's `models <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/models/index.html>`_ module.
+By default, when training the model three optimization procedures will automatically run, in the following order:

 -  Missing values (NaN) will be imputed using the `sklearn implementation of the k Nearest Neighbors imputation algorithm <https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html>`_.
 The imputer will be saved so that it can be applied to transform new, unseen data, serving as a means to address the issue of missing data values.